meyskens/linux-itf/src/lemp/loadtesting/index.md

 batibouw was down in March 2021](./batibouw.png)

-While predicting the number of visitors may not always be possible, in our business we can garatnies whether a certain number of visitors will have consequences.
+While predicting the number of visitors may not always be possible, in our business we can make guarantees whether a certain number of visitors will have consequences.
 One way we do this is through load testing.
 We can simulate a large number of simultaneous logins, giving us an idea of how the server will react, detecting bottlenecks and perhaps drawing up plans for scaling up.

 ![Smartschool was down in online class week](./smartschool.png)